 A Final Note!

 Trust is the foundation on which relationships are built.
 And whether you like it or not, you will have to use money in your relationship.
-Have these money conversations with your partner now, and if you need more help, read my 14-Step Guide: How to Talk About Money With Your Hubby.
+Have these money conversations with your partner now, and create a plan as a team.